msg4ashish/payroll-processing-system-standalone/README.md

 Alternately, the program can also be build and run from command line via maven commands like:

-mvn clean compile
-mvn clean test
+mvn clean compile, mvn clean test

 ## Code coverage
 Code coverage report can be viewed after running tests.